Here are some interesting Eswatini facts which were chosen and researched by kids especially for kids.

 The main agricultural products are sugar cane, maize and tropical fruits such as oranges, grape fruit and bananas.
 The tropical marula fruit is grown here too.
 Agricultural land accounts for 68% of the land area, most of it are pastures.

-The Southern African country has a rich wildlife.
-Here you can encounter many species of mammals, from elephants to hippos and giraffes.
+Eswatini, the small country in Southern Africa has a rich wildlife.
+Here you can encounter many mammal species such as elephants, hippos, giraffes, lions, leopards, rhinos, and buffalo.
 Eswatini is also home to the 'Big Five'.

-There are many different species of antelopes such as the blesbok you see below.
+There are many different species of antelopes such as the impala, kudu, nyala or blesbok you see below.

-Eswatini is also the only breeding site of the blue swallow, which is the rarest breeding bird in Africa.
+Eswatini is also the only known African breeding site of the blue swallow, which is one of the rarest migratory bird on the continent.

 Source for Eswatini Facts page: